Buyers Don’t Search for Vendors.

 The workshop has three parts.

-Part 1: The Shift.
 The research behind the shift and why the old playbook is breaking down.
 Your members understand what happened to their marketing and what it means for where they spend.

-Part 2: Experience It.
-Your members build a real buyer prompt describing their best customer’s situation.
-They run it through AI live.
-They see who AI recommends, who it skips, and why.
-This is from the buyer’s perspective, not the marketer’s perspective.
-Most of them won’t show up.
+Your members build a real buyer prompt describing their best customer's situation.
+They run it through their own AI of choice.
+They see who AI recommends and why.
+Most of them won't show up.

-Part 3: The Playbook.
 How AI actually evaluates vendors.
 The six questions AI needs answered.
 Which pages on their website matter and which ones AI skips.
 What they can control and what they can’t.
 A clear framework for evaluating whether their marketing is aimed at the right thing.

 What Members Walk Away With

-They see firsthand whether AI recommends their company when a buyer asks.
+They see first hand whether AI recommends their company when a buyer asks.
 They build their own buyer prompt and run it live.
 When most of them don’t show up and their competitors do, it stops being theoretical.

 They understand why their marketing metrics look fine but pipeline doesn’t follow.
 Their agency is measuring visibility.
 They’ll understand why visibility alone isn’t converting to pipeline and what’s actually happening in the gap.